 Cook's Ferry Elder Daryl Minnabarriet sitting in front of mountain on Cook's Ferry First Nation

-“Physical activity is already the foundation of cultural activities”
+“Physical activity is already the foundation of cultural activities.”

-The project, ʔe k szʕʷ̓zoʕ ̓ ʷt kt – So We Will Be Strong explored the interconnection between functional movement and cultural activities to promote physical health and cultural revitalization within the Nlaka’pamux Nation and Cook’s Ferry Indian Band.
-This initiative engaged Elders, Knowledge Keepers, Cook’s Ferry band members, and Nlaka’pamux members in a collaborative approach to reframe exercise through the lens of traditional practices, creating a space where physical wellness aligned with cultural and land-based activities.
+Cook’s Ferry Indian Band’s Active Communities Grant project, ʔe k szʕʷ̓zoʕ ̓ ʷt kt – So We Will Be Strong, explored the interconnection between functional movement and cultural activities to promote physical health and cultural revitalization within the Nlaka’pamux Nation and Cook’s Ferry Indian Band.
+In collaboration, Elders, Knowledge Keepers, Cook’s Ferry band members, and Nlaka’pamux members reframed exercise through the lens of traditional practices.
+The project “shows how Indigenous knowledge systems can guide innovative health programs, and connect members to culture, well-being, and the land.” – Project Lead

 “I am happy to see our traditional language being used with physical health.
 If there was no language, I wouldn’t be interested in participating the program – it makes it feel more inclusive of our elders and speakers.”